fiofury1/django-skeleton-docker/README.md

 The project has been set up with the following functionality/configuration:
 - Code Formatting
      - Python
-          - black (installed as a 'dev-packages')
+          - black
-          - isort (installed as a 'dev-packages')
+          - isort
+     - All code formatting packages installed as Pipenv [dev-packages]
 - Database
      - Datebase:  PostgreSQL
      - Database Adapter/Connector:  psycopg2